sjonnavithula09/ScentML/README.md

-# ScentML — Molecular Olfaction Prediction Engine
+# ScentML: Molecular Olfaction Prediction Engine

 **ScentML** is a machine learning system that predicts how molecules smell and recommends fragrance ingredients for a target scent profile.
 Built on expert-labeled olfactory data, it bridges computational chemistry and fragrance formulation.